carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

 .. description: Example to understand Maven plugins concepts and how to create a custom Maven plugin from scratch
 .. type: text

-Maven has lot of plugins to assist you in you project construction and deployment.
+Maven has lots of plugins to assist you in project construction, testing, packaging and deployment.
 For example if you want to compile C++ code instead of Java, you can use `native-maven-plugin <http://www.mojohaus.org/maven-native/native-maven-plugin/>`_ .
 But what if you need something more specific?
 Then you can create a custom Maven plugin.

 I will explain how to create a simple custom maven plugin to generate static blog site from Markdown files.
-I know we can already do that with `maven-site-pugin <https://maven.apache.org/plugins/maven-site-plugin/examples/creating-content.html>`_ since version 3.3, I will just use it for learning purposes.
+I know we can already do that with `maven-site-plugin <https://maven.apache.org/plugins/maven-site-plugin/examples/creating-content.html>`_ since version 3.3, I will just use it for learning purposes.

 You can find whole source code example at https://github.com/carlosvin/blog-maven-plugin.